Active-Animals/Website/docs/ontology/editing.md

 Bear in mind before adding the relation, that the class which has_characteristic of another must ALWAYS be so to be axiomatically correct.
 This is the inverse relation of [characteristic_of](#characteristic_of).

 ##### has_quality
-The object property has_quality should only be used when relating an occurrent to a quality (a particular form of continuant found most commonly in PATO).
+This should only be used when relating an occurrent to a quality (a particular form of continuant found most commonly in PATO).
 In our case, a behaviour may has_quality such a quality.
 (Formally, since has_quality is a sub-set of has_characteristic, the relationship should not work.
 However, some clever compromises underlying the relationship allow it to appear to work in just this special case.)
 This will be one of the most common connections our ontology makes to its imported classes.

 Bear in mind before adding the relation, that the class which has_quality another class must ALWAYS do so to be axiomatically correct.
 We will never see its inverse relation, as the aforesaid compromises are not simply reversible.